Antisocial behaviour in public housing

 Appealing a strike notice for antisocial behaviour

 If you believe we’ve made the wrong decision about issuing a strike notice, talk to your client service officer about your concerns.
-If you’re still not satisfied, you can ask to have the decision reviewed.
-To do this, complete the review of decision form (PDF 343.9KB).
+If you still disagree, you can appeal the decision.
+For more information, go to the Appeals Policy.